The Real Story

 I was born several decades ago.
-Then, in 1995, I was talking with a programming buddy who expressed annoyance at technical book writers who attempted to spice up their writing with something called "humor."
+Then, in 1995, I was talking with a colleague who expressed annoyance at technical book writers who attempted to spice up their writing with something called "humor."
 Always one to take things to extremes, I said, "Why not take things to extremes?
 What if there was a book called, say, ĎMr.
 Bunnyís Guide to OLE 2.í"

 Yes, this was before the term ActiveX first rolled trippingly off some marketing managerís tongue (or whatever it rolled off of).
 My colleague and I laughed and laughed at the playful juxtaposition of jargon and jackrabbit.
 It was truly one of those you had to be there moments.
 Maybe you were there.
 The room seemed unususlly crowded.

 It took but a few thousand man-hours (and several additional kiddie-hours) for me to slap together Mr. Bunnyís first adventure: a three page story called "Adventures in Structured Storage."